-Harusame, or glass noodles, are thin, transparent gluten-free noodles.
-The quick-cooking noodles are a filler in spring rolls, noodle salads, stir-fries, or soups.
+Harusame, or glass noodles, are thin, transparent, gluten-free noodles.
+Use the quick-cooking Japanese noodles in spring rolls, noodle salads, stir-fries, or soups.

 What Do They Taste